Last Updated on January 17, 2023

 Is it more beneficial to stay neutral while the powerhouse races duke it out?

-The player interactions and story that unfolds on the board pushes it over the top from a great Sci-Fi game to one of the best.
+The player interactions and story that unfolds on the board push it over the top from a great Sci-Fi game to one of the best.

 Star Wars is quintessential Sci-Fi.
 You usually can’t even talk about science fiction without mentioning Star Wars.
 Although there are plenty of Star Wars-themed games out there, this is probably one of my favorites.